PriyankaTiwary123/AutoComplete/questions.md

 SetState can take 2 arguments which are:

 1. newState : This can be either an `Object`or a`function` with prevState as a parameter.
-If its an Object then react will perform shallow merge.
+If its an Object then react will perform shallow merge and if function then it will compare with prevState and then update the state.

 2. callback: This is an optional argument and can be executed once the state has been updated and component has been re-rendered.